 Preventing Periodontal Disease

-Periodontal (gum) disease is an infection.
-It affects the tissues and bone that support your teeth.
+Periodontal (perry-o-DON-tal) Disease is an infection and inflammation that affects the tissues and bone that support your teeth.
 It’s also called gum disease.

-Periodontal disease has been linked to some other diseases.
-People with diabetes or heart disease are more likely to get periodontal disease.
-Strokes and high stress also may be related to periodontal disease.
+Gum disease has been linked to some other diseases.
+People with diabetes or heart disease are more likely to get gum disease.
+Strokes and high stress also may be related to gum disease.
 Researchers are still studying these links.

 Warning Signs of Gum Disease

 If you notice any of the signs below, see your dentist.
 However, you can have gum disease and not notice any of these warning signs.
 That is why regular dental checkups are very important.

 • gums that bleed when you brush or floss

 • gums that are red, swollen, puffy, or tender